LL.M. in International Human Rights Law

 Fulbright-Notre Dame International Human Rights Law LL.M.
 Student Award

 The Fulbright Commission and Notre Dame Law School are offering an opportunity for an Irish student to travel to the U.S. to study for a LL.M. in International Human Rights Law.
 With over 500 graduates defending human rights around the world, the program marries a distinctive theoretical and philosophical foundation with Notre Dame’s mission to support religious pluralism in human rights organizations around the world, the consideration of human rights questions in a manner associated with faith and the Catholic mission, and fosters consideration of the defense of civil and human rights in the U.S.

 More information is available at the Fulbright Commission website.

-PLEASE NOTE: Applicants to the LL.M. in /international Human Rights Law MUST possess a J.D. degree from an American law school approved by the ABA Section of Legal Education or an LL.B. (or equivalent degree) from an accredited law school in a foreign country.
+PLEASE NOTE: Applicants to the LL.M. in International Human Rights Law MUST possess a J.D. degree from a U.S. law school approved by the ABA Section of Legal Education or an LL.B. (or equivalent degree) from an accredited law school in a foreign country.